newsuk/times-components/packages/fixture-generator/README.md

 The aim for this package is to give us a single location for integration tests, showcase and UI tests all to use.

+Note: Since Jest depends on javascript, this package needs to be transpiled before running any Jest tests.
+Make sure to re-transpile after making any changes on this package.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before contributing to this